EricPuskas/auth/README.md

 ### Test Coverage

+- `npm test -- --coverage`
-- `npm test -- --coverage --watchAll=false`
+  .._ `npm test -- --coverage --watchAll=false` in case the test coverage comes up empty.
-- The flag `--watchALl=false` is required due to some issues with jest.
+  .._ The flag `--watchALl=false` is required due to some potential issues with jest.
 [More on that here](https://github.com/facebook/create-react-app/issues/6888)

 ## Notes